patty5531998/Beautify-Your-Selfie-with-Eye-Closeness-Estimation/README.md

 # Beautify Your Selfie with Eye-Closeness Estimation

 ## Introduction
 Beautify Your Selfie with Eye-Closeness Estimation is a system that aims to repair your eye_closeness of your selfiie.
-It contains two part: closed-eye repair algorithmn and web interface.
+It contains two parts: closed-eye repair algorithmn and web interface.

 Users who want to make their closed_eye open in their selfie can easily accomplish it through the following steps: